February 20, 2012, Christopher D. Carroll qModel

 ),

-which reflects the proportion by which investment differs from the proportion
+which measures how much investment differs from the proportion necessary

 We now specify a convex (quadratic) adjustment cost function as